 Simply put, it is the strong sense of right and wrong that is built in and that represents the foundation for our moral values and standards expressed through religions, faiths or social laws.

-(excerpt from a lecture on Sahasrara Chakra – Shri Mataji, Italy 1997)
+(excerpt from a lecture on Sahasrara Chakra of Shri Mataji Nirmala Devi in Italy,1997)

 Shri Mataji on Sahaj Dharma and Primordial Taboos (excerpt, 1997, Italy)